ch9nuk9/NTF/README.md

 2. **Process Data**:
     - The script will process each subfolder's data, filter out predominantly stationary subjects, and save the filtered data to a new file.

+      The find_optimal_threshold Function
+    - Kernel Density Estimation (KDE): The core idea is to estimate the probability density function (PDF) of the distances between consecutive frames.
+      KDE is a non-parametric way to smooth out the distribution of data points, creating a curve that represents how likely different distances are to occur.
+      In this code, it uses gaussian_kde from the SciPy library to perform KDE.
+This means it's assuming the underlying distribution of distances somewhat resembles a Gaussian (normal) distribution. density(xs) calculates the density values for a range of distances (xs).
+    - Finding the Threshold: The code aims to find a threshold distance that separates "stationary" frames from "moving" frames.
+It does this in one of two ways:
+    - Automatic: It finds the distance where the density drops to 5% of its maximum value.
+This is like saying, "Find the point where the likelihood of observing this distance or greater becomes quite low."
+      This low-density region is likely where stationary frames cluster. xs[np.argmax(density_values > density_values.max() * 0.05)] achieves this by finding the first point where the density exceeds the 5% threshold.
+    - Manual (Optional): The user can provide a manual threshold percentage through the GUI. np.percentile(distances, manual_threshold) calculates the corresponding distance value from the data's percentiles.
+      For example, a 5% manual threshold would find the distance value below which 5% of the data falls.
+    - Plotting: The function plots the density curve.
+This curve helps you visualize how distances are distributed.
+It also marks the calculated/manual threshold as a vertical line on the plot.
+      This gives a visual way to assess if the threshold seems reasonable given the data's distribution.

+      Why This Approach ?
+    - Adapts to Data: KDE doesn't assume a specific shape for the distribution of distances.
+It lets the data guide the shape of the curve.
+This is important because the distribution of distances in tracking data can vary depending on the experiment and behavior.
+    - Flexibility: The option for a manual threshold provides control if you have domain knowledge or specific requirements about what constitutes "stationary."

 3. **Save Filtered Data**:
     - Choose a location to save the filtered data file when prompted.